cbonoz/super24/README.md

 2. `yarn; yarn dev`.
 The app should now be running on port 3000.

 3. Go to `localhost:3000/admin`.
-Deploy a new instance of the Attestation schema, make a note of the ID generated.
+Deploy a new instance of the attestation schema, make a note of the ID generated.
+The admin section of the app is only needed to generate an appropriate schema id for the `.env` file.

+The schema id used in the demo site above is: 0x8fe5b642d76f3a94f79c96aa4c4a3b07faf51bd321155ca94225be258a744fdd

 4. Update the schema id from step (3) in `.env`.
 Restart the web server.